ratwolfzero/hopalong_python/README.md

         # map trajectory points to image pixel coordinates
         px = np.uint64((x - min_x) * scale_x)
         py = np.uint64((y - min_y) * scale_y)
-        # populate the image array "on the fly" with each computed point
+        # populate the image arrayy "on the fly" with each computed point
         image[py, px] += 1  # respecting row/column convention, update # of hits

         # Update the trajectory "on the fly"